Diphtheria-Tetanus-Pertussis Vaccine

 Contraindications and Precautions for Diphtheria-Tetanus-Pertussis Vaccine

-Contraindications for DTaP and Tdap are
+Contraindications for DTaP and Tdap are the following:

 • A severe allergic reaction (eg, anaphylaxis) after a previous dose or to a vaccine component

-• For the pertussis component: Encephalopathy (eg, coma, decreased level of consciousness, prolonged seizures) that occurred within 7 days of a previous dose of DTaP or Tdap and that is not attributable to another identifiable cause
+• For the pertussis component: Encephalopathy (eg, coma, decreased level of consciousness, prolonged seizures) that occurred within 7 days of a previous dose of DTaP or Tdap and that is not attributable to another identifiable cause.

 Precautions vary depending on the formulation.

-For DTaP and Tdap, they include
+For DTaP and Tdap, precautions include the following:

 • Moderate or severe acute illness with or without fever (vaccination is postponed until illness resolves if possible)